tmoxon/orchestra/README.md

 There appear to be bugs in handling plugins through the marketplace connections.
 If you run into problems and can't uninstall it, then:

-1. Delete the folder ~/.config/orchestra
+1. Delete the folder ~/.config/uni
-1. Delete the folder ~/.claude/plugins/cache/orchestra
+1. Delete the folder ~/.claude/plugins/cache/uni
-1. Update the file ~/.claude/settings.json to remove orchestra
+1. Update the file ~/.claude/settings.json to remove uni
 1. Restart vs code / claude